 If you have been placed on a waitlist, you do not need to take further action.
 If/when a place opens you will be contacted by the staff of the Center for Global Education.
 Many students who are initially waitlisted do receive an acceptance offer, but this cannot be guaranteed.
 Note that students who are on a waitlist must fulfill all program prerequisites in order to be accepted into a program if space becomes available.
 This means, for example, that if you are waitlisted on a program that has a language or other pre-requisite, you MUST register for this course in order to be offered a place on the program if one becomes available.

 Priority will be given to applicants on the basis of academic achievement (i.e. GPA), quality of study abroad essay, the “fit” of the student to the program curriculum, and class standing.
 Factors that might impact an admission decision include social/disciplinary record and previous participation in an off-campus study program.
 Students on academic or social probation are ineligible for off-campus study.
-Students who have already participated in an off-campus study program will typically be placed on the wait list until slots become available.
+First-year students and transfer student without HWS grades, as well as students who have already participated in an off-campus study program, will typically be placed on the waitlist until slots become available.
 If you have any questions with respect to the application process, please contact the staff of the Center for Global Education.

 Remember – the best essays interest your readers, express something unique about you, demonstrate knowledge about the country and program, and fully address the essay questions!

 Students who already receive financial aid and who intend to participate in a Global Education program sponsored by Hobart and William Smith Colleges will continue to receive financial aid (excluding work study) for the time they are off-campus.
 Any student, even those not currently receiving financial aid, can apply for aid based on economic eligibility.